 “School dropouts, teenage pregnancy, poor academic achievement, crime — all these are downstream consequences of not learning to read,” continues Lyon.
-More than three decades of study by the NIH found that of the 10 to 15 percent of children who will eventually drop out of school, more than 75 percent will report reading difficulties.
+More than three decades of study by the NIH found that of the 10 to 15 percent of children who will eventually drop out of school, more than 75 percent are struggling readers.

 Research has proven that there is a close relationship between illiteracy and crime.
-According to the US Department of Education, 85 percent of all juvenile offenders have reading problems.
-In the adult population, 60 percent of prison inmates are functionally illiterate, meaning that they are unable to read or write well enough to deal with the everyday requirements of life.
+According to the U.S. Department of Education, 85 percent of all juvenile offenders have reading problems.
+In the adult population, 60 percent of prison inmates are functionally illiterate, meaning they cannot read or write well enough to deal with the everyday requirements of life.

-Strong reading skills, on the other hand, have been linked to many personal, social and economic benefits.
-According to research published in Psychological Science, reading ability at the early age of seven may be linked to socio-economic status several decades later.
+Strong reading skills, on the other hand, have been linked to personal, social, and economic benefits.
+According to research published in Psychological Science, reading ability at the early age of seven may be linked to socio-economic status several decades later (Ritchie & Bates, 2013).

 What causes reading problems?

-Most problems can only be solved if one knows what causes the problem.
-A disease such as scurvy claimed the lives of thousands of seamen during long sea voyages.
-The disease was cured fairly quickly once the cause was discovered, viz. a vitamin C deficiency.
-A viable point of departure would therefore be to ask the question, What is the cause of reading problems?
+Most problems can only be solved if one knows their cause.
+For example, a disease such as scurvy claimed the lives of thousands of seamen during long sea voyages.
+However, the disease was cured fairly quickly once the cause was discovered: a vitamin C deficiency.
+Therefore, a viable point of departure would be to ask the question, What causes reading problems?

-While there are many factors that may contribute to reading problems, one should not overlook the age-old — but ageless — principle that learning is a stratified process.
-This is a self-evident fact, yet its significance in teaching reading has apparently never been fully comprehended.
-Throughout the world in all educational systems it is commonly accepted that a child must start at the lower levels of education and then gradually progress to the higher levels.
-If human learning had not been a stratified process, if it had taken place on a single level, this would have been unnecessary.
-It would then not have been important to start a child in first grade.
-It would have been possible for the child to enter school at any level and to complete the school years in any order.
+Throughout the world, in all educational systems, it is accepted that a child must start at the lower levels of education and then gradually progress to the higher levels.
+However, this would have been unnecessary if human learning had not been a stratified process.
+It would then be possible for the child to enter school at any level and to complete the school years in any order.

-In the same way, there are also certain skills and knowledge that a child must acquire first, before it becomes possible for him to become a good reader.
+In the same way, there are also skills and knowledge that a child must acquire first, before it becomes possible for them to become a good reader.

 While language skills comprise the first rung of the reading ladder, cognitive skills comprise the second.
 There is a whole conglomeration of cognitive skills that are foundational to reading.